Bransblu/kickstarter-analysis/README.md

 - **What are some limitations of this dataset?**

+Outliers hold back the data.
+For example, the top pledge was 3Doodler for $2,344,134 while the following top pledges didn't even equal $2,000,000 together.
+On the other side of the data, the bottom 400 pledges are all 0.
+The currency and country data helps avoid incorrect exchanges, but the data could easily be miscalculated if comparing two different currencies without acknowledging the difference.

 - **What are some other possible tables and/or graphs that we could create?**

 A table showing the correlation between a campaign being designated as a staff pick vs. a spotlight campaign in relation to outcomes would be a valuable tool to see the impact of those designations.
 Another possible table/chart combination could include a deeper dive into technology subcategories to determine which were the most successful and profitable campaigns.
+A chart showing the backer count, pledge, and average donation could help show more trends.

 ----